Melanie Santos

 Melanie Bronze dos Santos (born 12 July 1995) is a Portuguese triathlete.
 She won the gold medal at the 2018 Mediterranean Games in the women's individual sprint.
 In 2021, she competed in the women's event at the 2020 Summer Olympics in Tokyo, Japan.
+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.

 Early life

 She started practising triathlon at 15 years old.

 Personal life

-She is in a relationship with Portuguese triathlete João Pereira.
+She is now married to Portuguese triathlete João Pereira.
 They both represent Benfica and the Portuguese national team.
 In 2018, they both won the gold medal in the individual events of the 2018 Mediterranean Games.